Foot Bump on Top of the Foot

 4. Have you had a recent injury to the area?

-We do need to look at hard and soft.
-The colour of the skin can also help.
-If very red and inflamed, the body is reacting to the site.
-If pain increases or is not helped by painkillers, seek help.
-If you have had an injury ask a professional for help.
-Looking at Google again this statement is true but does not mean you have arthritis which is a medical condition.
-You may have elements of what we now call arthrosis; wear and tear only and it can be quite minor, but there is inflammation present.
+The bump does not mean you have arthritis, which is a medical condition.
+You may have elements of what we now call arthrosis, wear and tear only, and it can be quite minor, but there is inflammation present.
 Bone spurs can occur in any bone, but they’re most common in the joints.
 They’re often caused by joint damage associated with osteoarthritis.
 Damage is caused by stress or pressure placed on a bone for a long time.
-Google search came up with the following.
-I liked the short punchy statements but removed some material irrelevant to the subject title.

 (Qu.
 1) ‘I have a small pain in the top of my foot just below my toes.
-I get a sharp pain in the centre of the foot, that is well I can’t move for just a matter of seconds.
+I get a sharp pain in the centre of the foot, that is, well, I can’t move for just a matter of seconds.
 It happens if I move my foot wrong, but I’m not sure how to explain that.
 It feels like being punched.
 The pain in the right foot, makes walking uncomfortable, however especially now that the weather has gotten warmer I will be doing more walking.
 I walked last night for over an hour.
-My foot is sore today, however I still can get up and walk around my office as needed.
-Any suggestions or thoughts.
+My foot is sore today; however, I can still get up and walk around my office as needed.
+Any suggestions or thoughts?
 Thank you so much.’

 (Ans.1) ‘You could try icing it when it bothers you.
 Maybe go to a massage therapist.’

 (Ans.2) ‘I have one too!
-Sometimes, if it gets bothered by a shoe or too much walking, I just spend some time off the foot or put some ice on it.
+Sometimes, if it gets bothered by a shoe or too much walking, I spend some time off the foot or put some ice on it.
 Hope that helps!’

-An online medical doctor (US) also responds, so this must be good.
+An online medical doctor (US) also responds so this must be good.

 ‘Hello, make sure the shoes are wide in the toe and have good heal support.
 Use Spenco insoles which you can get in any shoe store.
 These are ultra thin but absorb over 90% of any impact.
 This might or might not be just in the feet, so when you can afford it you need to see a podiatrist or a physical medicine and rehabilitation specialist to see where the actual focus of strain is…I prefer the later because even a lower spine problem can affect the feet and cause pain.
 And vica versa.